flyingcampdesign/flyingcamp.design/content/contact/index.md

 We'd love to talk with you!
-You can get in touch by emailing [hi@flyingcamp.design](mailto:hi@flyingcamp.design)
+You can get in touch by emailing [hello@flyingcamp.design](mailto:hello@flyingcamp.design)

 ## Support